chylex/Better-Sprinting/README.md

 Better Sprinting
 ================

-## Network specifications
+## Network specification

 If you are a server owner and want to disable the mod, or enable some of the singleplayer-only functions, see the Better Sprinting network specification which has all the information:

 https://raw.githubusercontent.com/chylex/Better-Sprinting/master/src/main/java/chylex/bettersprinting/server/ServerNetwork.java

-If you have a Forge server, you can just install the mod and use the /bettersprinting command to configure the behavior.
+If you have a Forge server, you can just install the mod and use the `/bettersprinting` command to configure the behavior.

 ## Project license

-The project is under the All Rights Reserved license, which means that redistribution is forbidden.
-However, I do not want to be as restrictive, so here are some general rules, and some specific cases for what you may want to do with the source.
+The source code, asset files, and [official binaries](https://minecraft.curseforge.com/projects/better-sprinting/files) are licensed under [MPL-2.0](https://github.com/chylex/Better-Sprinting/blob/master/LICENSE).
+Note this only applies to commits and binaries published after 12 June 2019.

-1. Feel free to fork the project on GitHub.
-The repository must be publicly visible.
+## Project setup guide

-2. You are allowed to study the source code and learn from it, but don't just copy large portions of it into your project.
+In order to setup a workspace to play around with the source code, first clone this repository using your Git client (make sure to select the correct branch, they are named by Minecraft versions; master is always the latest work in progress version).

-3. Official terms of use apply, thus you cannot redistribute any part of the mod or claim it as your own.
-Forking is the only exception to the redistribution rule.
+Once you cloned the repository, follow the [Getting Started with Forge](https://mcforge.readthedocs.io/en/latest/gettingstarted) tutorial.
+You can skip the first 3 steps, the repository already comes with the Gradle build system.

-### I want to use part of the mod in my own project
+To run Better Sprinting, make sure you add the following entry to your startup VM arguments:

-If you find something handy in the source code, I don't mind if you use it in your project (don't copy everything you see though, that's not how you learn to mod).
-Giving credit is only required if your project has publicly visible source, in that case use javadoc and link back to the original source.
+`-Dfml.coreMods.load=chylex.bettersprinting.system.core.BetterSprintingCore`

-### I want to modify something in Better Sprinting
+## Contributing

-It would be best to contact me first, because not everything can be added into the mod and I wouldn't want you to waste your time with a PR that will not get accepted.
+If you want to do any large changes, please contact me first (open an [Issue](https://github.com/chylex/Better-Sprinting/issues)) with detail about what you want to do.
+I wouldn't want you to waste your time with a large Pull Request that will not get accepted.

-When modifying the files, please try to follow my code formatting style.
-I don't autoformat because Eclipse doesn't let me customize the style exactly the way I want it, and for that reason I also cannot give you any preference file you could import.
+When creating a Pull Request, please follow these guidelines:

-I'm also a huge derp and don't really get how most of this Git thing works.
-Don't do anything big because if there's any problem accepting a PR, it will most likely not be accepted.
+- Always target the `master` branch which contains the most recent code

-### I want to create an addon
+- Follow my code formatting style; most of it should be easy to pick up, here are a couple details:

-Keep in mind that addons depend on the parent mod, but don't contain any part of it - otherwise it's a modification!
+  - Use tabs for indentation, spaces for alignment

-You are welcome to create and distribute any addon.
-If you let me know about it, I might add it to a list of supported addons too. :)
+  - No space between right parenthesis and left bracket: `void method(){`

-### I want to create a modification
+  - No blank lines between imports

-The terms say that you cannot redistribute the mod or modifications of the mod.
-You can play around with the code if you fork the project, but if you want to distribute it, you need my explicit permission.
-I haven't been in this situation yet, so if you create a modification, let me know and we'll figure something out.
+- When updating the mod to a new Minecraft version, read `UpdateTodo.txt` for an overview of what needs to be done during each update